-Written for the 1996 Atlanta Games in, the heartfelt Reach was written by queen of power ballads Diane Warren, along with Gloria herself.
-We'll admit we forgot about this one, despite it reaching Number 15 on the Official Singles Chart - while Celine Dion's slightly more memorable effort the same year called Power Of The Dream didn't chart at all...
+Written for the 1996 Atlanta Olympics, Reach was co-written by queen of power ballads Diane Warren.
+It reached Number 15 on the Official Singles Chart - while Celine Dion's slightly more memorable effort the same year called Power Of The Dream didn't chart at all...

 Rachel Platten - Fight Song

 "This is my fight song, take back my life song!"
-Quite appropriate lyrics from Rachel Platten's former Number 1 single, which was the official theme for the 2016 Invictus Games, the competition for wounded, injured or sick armed services personnel and veterans.
-Rachel even took to the stage at the event's closing ceremony in addition to Flo Rida.
+Quite appropriate lyrics from Rachel Platten's Number 1, the official theme for the 2016 Invictus Games, the competition for wounded, injured or sick armed services personnel and veterans.

 Chariots of Fire

-Every slow-mo emotional run that ends in an embrace or the crossing of a finish line in a movie seems to be soudtracked by Vangelis' Chariots of Fire instrumental.
-That's if Whitney's One Moment in Time isn't used instead.
+Every slow-mo emotional run or the crossing of a finish line seems to be soudtracked by Vangelis' Chariots of Fire instrumental.
+Unless Whitney's One Moment in Time is used instead.

-Originally from the film of the same name, the iconic piece has become a comedy favourite for any slo-mo sketch – it's a tradition.
-Chariots of Fire peaked at Number 12 back in 1981.
+Originally from the film of the same name, the iconic piece peaked at 12 back in 1981.